Meteora (album): 20th anniversary edition

 In January 2023, the band started teasing the 20th anniversary of Meteora by updating their website, featuring a countdown to February 1, where it was speculated that they would be announcing something related to their second album.
-By the time that the countdown concluded, the website was updated again in the style of an interactive game that progressed every day up till the announcement of "Lost", on February 7, to commemorate the album's 20th anniversary.
-The previously unreleased demo was released on February 10 alongside the official announcement of the 20th anniversary reissue, which is scheduled to be released on April 7, 2023.
+By the time that the countdown concluded, the website was updated again in the style of an interactive game that progressed every day up until the announcement of "Lost", on February 6, to commemorate the album's 20th anniversary.
+The previously unreleased track was released on February 10 as the lead single alongside the official announcement of the 20th anniversary reissue.
+A second single, also previously unreleased, entitled "Fighting Myself" was released on March 24.
+The 20th anniversary reissue was released on April 7.

+The 20th anniversary super deluxe edition of Meteora, promoted as Meteora20, features the original tracklist; an extended release of Live in Texas, featuring tracks previously omitted from the CD release; a previously unreleased live performance at Nottingham, England in 2003, titled Live in Nottingham 2003; previously released demos for the Linkin Park Underground fan club, titled LPU Rarities 2.0; previously released live recordings, titled Live Rarities 2003–2004; previously unreleased demos, titled Lost Demos; and three DVDs: the first disc feature the previously released The Making of Meteora and The Art of Meteora documentaries, along with a new documentary titled Work in Progress, while the second and third discs feature previously unreleased live performances from 2003 and 2004 respectively.
 The Deluxe CD features the original Andy Wallace mix of "Lost", called "Lost (2002 Mix)", as the 14th track of the first disc, after "Numb".

-The 20th anniversary super deluxe boxset edition of Meteora, entitled Meteora20, features the original tracklist; an extended release of Live in Texas, featuring tracks previously omitted from the CD release; a previously unreleased live performance at Nottingham, England in 2003, titled Live in Nottingham 2003; previously released demos for the Linkin Park Underground fan club, titled LPU Rarities 2.0; previously released live recordings, titled Live Rarities 2003–2004; previously unreleased demos, titled Lost Demos; and three other previously unreleased content surrounding the album such as a documentary and other live concerts released on DVD.
+Lost Demos was later released on vinyl for Record Store Day Black Friday 2023.